gsa-oes/office-of-evaluation-sciences/_projects/1727-va-health-benefits.md

 ## What was the program change?

-The Office of Evaluation Sciences (OES) and the VA’s Health Eligibility Center designed three emails to TSMs, sent 60 and 30 days pre-separation and 30 days post-separation.
+OES and the VA’s Health Eligibility Center designed three emails to TSMs, sent 60 and 30 days pre-separation and 30 days post-separation.
 The email messages informed recipients of the availability of VA health benefits, summarized the eligibility requirements and the application process, and prompted them to consider enrolling.

 ## How did the evaluation work?